fernando24164/vagrant_gitlab/README.md

 vagrant up
 ```

-This will up a Gitlab server in the **192.168.33.10**, also it is installed gitlab-runner, Docker and Docker Compose.
+This will setup a Gitlab server in **192.168.33.10**, also it is installed gitlab-runner, Docker and Docker Compose.